 Eh, quam dēcepta fuī, expectāvī lēgātiōnem, tū vērō querelam mihi addūxistī.
 Per literās accēpī Oh how deceived I-have-been I-expected embassy you indeed complaint to-me have-brought through letters I-ascertained tē esse lēgātum, vērō Heraldum; nunquam in vītā meā audīvī tālem ōrātiōnem.
-Mīror sānē, mīror you to-be ambassador in-fact Herald never in life my have-I-heard such speech I-am-amazed indeed amazed tantam, et tam īnsolentem in pūblicō audāciam, neque possum crēdere sī rēx tuus adesset quod ipse (at)so-great and so insolent in public audacity and-not I-am-able to-believe if king your were-present that himself tālia verba prōtulisset, quī vērō tāle aliquid tibi fortasse in mandātīs commīsit (quod quidem valdē such words would-have-said (if)he indeed such something to-you perhaps in instructions authorised which indeed strongly dubitō) eō tribuendum, quod cum rēx sit iuvenis, et nōn tam iūre sanguinis, quam iūre ēlectiōnis, et I-doubt to-fact-to-be-attributed that since king is young-man and not so by-right-of-blood as by-right of-election and noviter ēlēctus, nōn tam perfectē intellegat ratiōnem tractandī huiusmodī nēgōtia cum aliīs newly elected not so perfectly he-understands method of-treating of-this-kind business with other prīncipibus,quam vel maiōrēs illīus nōbīscum observāvērunt, vel fortasse observābunt aliī quī princes as either ancestors his with-us observed or perhaps will-observe others who posthāc eius locum tenēbunt. hereafter his place will-hold
+Mīror sānē, mīror you to-be ambassador in-fact Herald never in life my have-I-heard such speech I-am-amazed indeed amazed tantam, et tam īnsolentem in pūblicō audāciam, neque possum crēdere sī rēx tuus adesset quod ipse (at)so-great and so insolent in public audacity and-not I-am-able to-believe if king your were-present that himself tālia verba prōtulisset, quī vērō tāle aliquid tibi fortasse in mandātīs commīsit (quod quidem such words would-have-said (if)he indeed such something to-you perhaps in instructions authorised which indeed valdē dubitō) eō tribuendum, quod cum rēx sit iuvenis, et nōn tam iūre sanguinis, quam iūre stronly I-doubt to-fact-to-be-attributed that since king is young-man and not so by-right-of-blood as by-right ēlectiōnis, et noviter ēlēctus, nōn tam perfectē intellegat ratiōnem tractandī huiusmodī nēgōtia cum of-election and newly elected not so perfectly he-understands method of-treating of-this-kind business with other aliīs prīncipibus,quam vel maiōrēs illīus nōbīscum observāvērunt, vel fortasse observābunt aliī quī princes as either ancestors his with-us observed or perhaps will-observe others who posthāc eius locum tenēbunt. hereafter his place will-hold

-Quod novam affīnitātem cum domō Austriācā commemorēs, quam tantī iam fierī velīs, Because new connection with house of-Austria you-mention which so-important now to-become you-would-like nōn tē fugiat, ex eādem domō nōn dēfuisse, quī rēgī tuō Polōniae rēgnum praeripere not you let-it-escape [that] from same house not to-have-lacked one-who from-king your of-Poland kingship to-snatch-away voluisset. would-have-liked
+Quod novam affīnitātem cum domō Austriācā commemorēs, quam tantī iam fierī velīs, Because new connection with house of-Austria you-mention which so-important now to-become you-would-like nōn tē fugiat, ex eādem domō nōn dēfuisse, quī rēgī tuō Polōniae rēgnum praeripere not you let-it-escape from same house not to-have-lacked one-who from-king your of-Poland kingship to-snatch-away voluisset. would-have-liked

 Dē cēterīs quae nōn sunt huius locī et temporis, cum plūra sint et singulātim cōnsīderanda, illud about other-things which not are of-this place and time since more are and individually to-be-considered for-that expectābis quod ex quibusdam meīs cōnsiliāriīs huius reī dēsignandīs intellege.
-Intereā vērō you-will-wait which [shall come] from certain(of) my advisors for-this-matter to-be-appointed understand meanwhile indeed farewell et quiēscās. and hold-your-peace
+Intereā vērō you-will-wait which [shall come] from certain(of) my advisors for-this-matte to-be-appointed understand meanwhile indeed valeās et quiēscās. farewell and hold-your-peace